What's going on

 Teaching

-I am coordinator of the MSc Computer Science and Data Science and MSc Computer Science and Artificial Intelligence online MSc Programmes at the University of Wolverhampton.
+I was the coordinator of the MSc Computer Science and Data Science and MSc Computer Science and Artificial Intelligence online MSc Programmes at the University of Wolverhampton.

-I was the coordinator of the BSc (Hons) Information and Data Systems course/programme during my time at the University of Bedfordshire.
+I was the coordinator of the BSc (Hons) Information and Data Systems, BSc (Hons) Information Systems and BSc (Hons) Data Science courses/programmes during my time at the University of Bedfordshire.

 Topics I have been teaching at undergraduate and postgraduate level comprise: